aspose-pdf/Aspose.PDF-API-References-Tutorials/english/net/programming-with-tables/integrate-with-database/_index.md

 ---
-title: Integrate With Database
+title: Integrate With Database In PDF File
-linktitle: Integrate With Database
+linktitle: Integrate With Database In PDF File
 second_title: Aspose.PDF for .NET API Reference
-description: Embed data from a database into a PDF document using Aspose.PDF for .NET.
+description: Embed data from a database in PDF file using Aspose.PDF for .NET.
 type: docs
 weight: 120
 url: /net/programming-with-tables/integrate-with-database/
 ---

-In this tutorial, we will learn how to embed data from a database into a PDF document using Aspose.PDF for .NET.
+In this tutorial, we will learn how to embed data from a database in PDF file using Aspose.PDF for .NET.
 We will explain the source code in C# step by step.
 At the end of this tutorial, you will know how to import table data from a database into a PDF document.
 Let's start!

 ## Step 1: Setting up the environment
 Make sure you have configured your C# development environment with Aspose.PDF for .NET.
 Add the reference to the library and import the necessary namespaces.